 Our assessment of audit risk, our evaluation of materiality and our allocation of performance materiality determine our audit scope for each entity within the Group.
 Taken together, this enables us to form an opinion on the consolidated financial statements.
-We take into account size, risk profile, the organisation of the Group and effectiveness of group-wide controls and changes in the business environment when assessing the level of work to be performed.

-We have performed a full audit of the Group and all audit work performed for the purposes of the audit was undertaken by the Group audit team.
+We take into account size, risk profile, the organisation of the Group and effectiveness of group-wide controls, changes in the business environment and other factors when assessing the level of work to be performed at each entity.
+We performed an audit of the complete financial information of all components.
+All audit work was performed directly by the audit engagement team.